-- The Document Object Model is not represented by set of data structures; it is an interface which specifies object representation.
+- The Document Object Model is not represented by a set of data structures; it is an interface that specifies object representation.

-- The Document Object Model does not show criticality of objects in documents i.e it doesn’t have information about which object in document is appropriate to the context and which is not.
+- The Document Object Model does not show the criticality of objects in documents i.e it doesn’t have information about which object in the document is appropriate to the context and which is not.

 Levels of DOM:

-- Level 0: Provides low-level set of interfaces.
+- Level 0: Provides a low-level set of interfaces.

 - Level 1: DOM level 1 can be described in two parts: CORE and HTML.

-- CORE provides a low-level interfaces that can be used to represent any structured document.
+- CORE provides low-level interfaces that can be used to represent any structured document.

-- HTML provides high-level interfaces that can be used to represent HTML document.
+- HTML provides high-level interfaces that can be used to represent HTML documents.

-- CORE2: extends functionality of CORE specified by DOM level 1.
+- CORE2: extends the functionality of CORE specified by DOM level 1.

-- VIEWS: views allows programs to dynamically access and manipulate content of document.
+- VIEWS: views allows programs to dynamically access and manipulate the content of the document.

-- EVENTS: Events are scripts that is either executed by browser when user reacts to web page.
+- EVENTS: Events are scripts that are either executed by the browser when the user reacts to the web page.

-- STYLE: allows programs to dynamically access and manipulate content of style sheets.
+- STYLE: allows programs to dynamically access and manipulate the content of style sheets.

 - TRAVERSAL: allows programs to dynamically traverse the document.

-- RANGE: allows programs to dynamically identify a range of content in document.
+- RANGE: allows programs to dynamically identify a range of content in the document.

 - Level 3: consists of five different specifications: CORE3, LOAD and SAVE, VALIDATION, EVENTS, and XPATH.

-- CORE3: extends functionality of CORE specified by DOM level 2.
+- CORE3: extends the functionality of CORE specified by DOM level 2.

-- LOAD and SAVE: allows program to dynamically load the content of XML document into DOM document and save the DOM Document into XML document by serialization.
+- LOAD and SAVE: allows the program to dynamically load the content of the XML document into the DOM document and save the DOM Document into an XML document by serialization.

-- VALIDATION: allows program to dynamically update the content and structure of document while ensuring document remains valid.
+- VALIDATION: allows the program to dynamically update the content and structure of the document while ensuring the document remains valid.

-- EVENTS: extends functionality of Events specified by DOM Level 2.
+- EVENTS: extends the functionality of Events specified by DOM Level 2.

-- XPATH: XPATH is a path language that can be used to access DOM tree.
+- XPATH: XPATH is a path language that can be used to access the DOM tree.